BluNite/blu-Chai-Mocha-testing/README.md

 - Remember to `return` a value from each function.

-#### This exercise was reproduced for learning purposes and demonstration by bluNite with love :blue_heart:
+#### This exercise was reproduced for learning purposes and demonstration

+made with :blue_heart: by BluNite

 -- Credit and Rights